Skip to main content

 Often

 Poodles are widely known for their intelligence, trainability, and distinctive curly coats.
-Available in Standard, Miniature, and Toy sizes, the breed offers flexibility depending on your living situation and activity level.
+Available in Standard, Miniature, and Toy sizes, the breed covers a wide range — traits like size, energy level, and apartment suitability vary meaningfully between them.
 Despite their elegant reputation, Poodles historically worked as water retrievers and are often active, alert, and highly responsive.

 Many people consider Poodles because they shed less than many other breeds.
 However, low shedding does not mean low maintenance.
 Their coats require consistent grooming, and their intelligence means they benefit from regular mental stimulation.